 6.5.12.1.
-Only instructors specifically trained to perform this procedure will be permitted to uso this form of cramped confinement.
-Additionally, instructors will receive permission from tho controller or coordinator prior to placing a student in the 55-gailon drum.
-Students must be FOR OFFICIAL USE OVER monitored constantly during this confinement and the normal conditions for duration and documentation for other forms of cramped confinement should be followed.
+Only instructors specifically trained to perform this procedure will be permitted to use this form of cramped confinement.
+Additionally, instructors will receive permission from the controller or coordinator prior to placing a student in the 55-gallon drum.
+Students must be FOR OFFICIAL USE ONLY aVPREALs/Operating Instructions/Operating Instructions Master Copy.
+21 monitored constantly during this confinement and the normal conditions for duration and documentation for other forms of cramped confinement should be followed.
 Typical conditions for application: to demonstrate the reaction to uncooperative behavior, inconsistent logic, or to accelerate the physical and psychological stresses of captivity.
 The instructor may select a second student to go into the barrel while the primary student witnesses the problem.